Examples of viral haemorrhagic fevers (VHFs) include Lassa fever, Crimean-Congo haemorrhagic fever, Marburg and Ebola virus diseases.

 - Omsk virus (Siberia)

-- yellow fever virus, that causes yellow fever
+- yellow fever virus: the cause of yellow fever

 The viruses depend on their animal hosts for survival.
-They are usually restricted to the geographical area inhabited by those animals.
+They are usually restricted to the geographical area inhabited by those animals, or a specific arthropod vector.
 The viruses are endemic in areas of Africa, South America and Asia.

 Human cases or outbreaks of viral haemorrhagic fever occur sporadically and irregularly, and are hard to predict.